Amazon Says These Are the Most Popular Holiday Toys of 2021

-Amazon Says These Are the Most Popular Holiday Toys of 2021 -- Disney, Baby Yoda, Batman Play Sets and More
+Amazon Says These Are the Most Popular Holiday Toys of 2021 -- Batman Play Sets, LOL Surprise and More

-ICYMI: Black Friday and Cyber Monday are over, but Holiday shopping is still going strong!
+The countdown to Christmas is on and Holiday shopping is going strong!
 If you're looking for a gift idea or two for little loved ones, Amazon's list of the hottest toys of 2021 is out.
 According to the online retailer, this year's favorites include Baby Yoda and a cute, squeezable golden dumpling.

 Every year, Amazon releases a list of what the company predicts will be the hottest and most popular toys of the holiday season.
 Called the "Toys We Love List," the picks, selected by Amazon's in-house toy experts, are a great look into this year's holiday toy trends.
 And if you need any proof these toys are hot, know this -- things on that list are already starting to sell out in October.